sumeyyaakbulut/hyper-casual-train/README.md

 # hyper-casual-train
-It is a game that can be played on mobile devices.
+It is a game that can be played on mobile devices.It makes the character go by choosing the tram and metro lines in Istanbul.

 ![image](https://user-images.githubusercontent.com/62395974/207936883-a24e5383-3ae3-46ab-be36-e9f905560a27.png)